Native American Indian Spa Treatments

 Smudging Ceremony For Cleansing The Energy

-To cleanse a room or house, carry in the lit smudge stick, clockwise around the area, making sure to smudge in the corners and behind doors and out the door.
+To cleanse a room or house, carry in the lit smudge stick clockwise around the area, making sure to smudge in the corners behind doors and out the door.

-Feathers and wing fans aid in the cleansing process and have the effect of combing the human aura, therefore adding to the cleansing.
+Feathers and wing fans aid in the cleansing process and have the effect of combining the human aura, therefore adding to the cleansing.
 Particular feathers bring in the qualities and medicine of the bird of origin.
-Some would insist that the movement of the fan should be in keeping with the movement of the particular bird’s wing in flight.
+Some would insist that the fan’s movement should be in keeping with the movement of the particular bird’s wing in flight.

-Cleansing ceremonial or ritual space before and after the event is an essential part of spiritual hygiene.
-The initial smudging is for the purpose of purifying the space and participants and for banishing any unwanted energies.
-The final smudge is to clean any negative vibrations and energies attracted or created during the proceedings.
-It is also a good thing to do on a regular basis for both one’s self and one’s living space, to maintain individual and domestic harmony.
+Cleansing ceremonial or ritual space before and after the event is essential to spiritual hygiene.
+The initial smudging purifies the space and participants and banishes unwanted energies.
+The final smudge cleans any negative vibrations and energies attracted or created during the proceedings.
+It is also a good thing to do on a regular basis for both one’s self and one’s living space to maintain individual and domestic harmony.

-A good practice for healing is to smudge the space, the people in the space, including one’s self, the client and any tools, such as crystals or stones.
-When the healing is completed, smudge self, any assistants, tools, client and finish with space.
+A good practice for healing is to smudge the space, the people in the space, including oneself, the client, and any tools, such as crystals or stones.
+When the healing is completed, smudge yourself, any assistants, tools, and clients, and finish with space.
 In this way, one deals with negative energies and vibrations in much the same way as antiseptic and disinfectant deals with germs.
 All healers should smudge between clients to prevent the transfer of pathogenic energy.

-In addition to clearing the rooms between treatments, Spas also tap into the spiritual benefits of smudging in a practical way.
-Spas incorporate these herbs in body wraps, so you can experience their aromatherapy attributes as well as the clearing.
+In addition to clearing the rooms between treatments, Spas also taps into the spiritual benefits of smudging in a practical way.
+Spas incorporate these herbs in body wraps so you can experience their aromatherapy attributes and the clearing.

 Spirit Connection